skirino/slides/slides/raft_fleet/slides.md

 ### Summary

-- Process programming in Erlang/Elixir is fun
+- `raft_fleet` makes cluster-wide "state"s much easier
-- Proper separation of concerns and thorough testing in each layer are the only way to keep our sanity!
+- Proper separation of concerns and thorough testing in each layer are the only way to keep our sanity
+- Comments/feedbacks/PRs are more than welcome!